The literary gods have blessed us.

 ‘The Reckonings’ by Lacy M. Johnson (Oct.
 9; Scribner)

-In The Reckonings: Essays, Lacy M. Johnson reflects on justice and retribution and raises difficult questions, all while using own personal experiences with violence and injustice, as well as examples that affect the masses.
+The Reckonings: Essays, Lacy M. Johnson reflects on justice and retribution and raises difficult questions, all while using own personal experiences with violence and injustice, as well as examples that affect the masses.
+Click here to buy.

 ‘My Squirrel Days’ by Ellie Kemper (Oct.
 9; Scribner)

-This October, Unbreakable Kimmy Schmidt star Ellie Kemper releases her first book, an essay collection called My Squirrel Days.
+This October, star Ellie Kemper releases her first book, an essay collection called Unbreakable Kimmy Schmidt My Squirrel Days.
 If you’re wondering about the title, it stems from the special connection she shared with the bushy-tailed creatures in her youth.
+Click here to buy.

 ‘The Library Book’ by Susan Orlean (Oct.
 16; Simon & Schuster)